Beginner8 min readAgricultural

 Controller Configuration

-For water pump control systems, controller selection depends on:
+For water pump control systems in agricultural, controller selection depends on:

 • Discrete Input Count: Sensors for position, status, and alarms